 The Norwin School District administration takes a team approach when making decisions about school delays and closures.
 That decision is based on safety first, using the best information available at the time the decision must be made.
 Standard sources of information may include but are not limited to Accu-Weather, the National Weather Service, North Huntingdon Township Road Crews, the North Huntingdon Township Police, Irwin Borough Police, Irwin Borough Road Crews, PennDOT, the District’s Director of Facilities and Property Services, and the District’s Coordinator of Student Transportation.

-Additionally, input from the District’s busing contractor, First Student, is received after they have driven various roadways in the School District firsthand.
+Additionally, input from the District’s busing contractor, First Student, is received after they have evaluated various roadways in the School District firsthand.
 This procedure normally begins at 4:30 a.m. so that a decision can be made if a delay or cancellation seems warranted.
-The District’s Coordinator of Student Transportation consults the representative from First Student to assess conditions.
+The Superintendent may also consult with other Westmoreland County area school districts.

 Each decision regarding inclement weather is made on a case-by-case basis, and again, safety is the primary consideration in the decision.
 If parents remain concerned about the safety of their children after the District’s decision is made, they are encouraged to use their own judgment and to request an excused absence for their child when necessary.